thomadha/gr2336/movielist/ui/README.md

 ### Test
 **AppTest:**

-Test-class for the fxml app.
+Test-class for the fxml app-interface.
 Tests basic functionality of the app and controllers.

 _Filepath: movielist\ui\src\test\java\ui\AppTest.java_

+**LoginPageTest:**

+Test-class for the fxml login-interface.
+Tests basic functionality of the app and controllers.

+_Filepath: movielist\ui\src\test\java\ui\LoginPageTest.java_

+**TopRatedTest:**

+Test-class for the fxml rating-interface.
+Tests basic functionality of the app and controllers.

+_Filepath: movielist\ui\src\test\java\ui\TopRatedTest.java_